 A mounting point is a name that can be used to access a volume.
-When the filesystem driver mounts a volume, it must make that volume accessible by creating a mounting point for it.
+When the filesystem driver mounts a volume, it must make that volume accessible by creating one or more mounting points for it.

 Types of Mounting Points

 There are a handful of different mounting point types, each of which exposes volumes in a slightly different manner:

 - Drive letter mounting points